andresc-cw/gpu-maximizer/context/SHOP_ITEM_EDUCATION.md

 - **NVLink Gen 3:** 600GB/s bidirectional between GPUs—build giant model clusters

 **Real-World Use:**
-Anthropic trained Claude 1.0 on A100 clusters.
-Cohere's production inference still runs on A100s because "if it ain't broke..."
+Major AI companies trained large language models on A100 clusters.
+Many production inference services still run on A100s because "if it ain't broke..."

 **Technical Tidbit:**
 The A100's Tensor Cores can perform 312 TFLOPS of FP16 compute—that's 312 TRILLION floating-point operations per second.
 Your calculator does ~0.00001 TFLOPS. 🤯